IkarosKappler/ngdg/README.md

 - Create a Typescript port from mapbox/earcut.
 - Create a Typescript port from tdhooper/threejs-slice-geometry.
 - Add a proper Typescript interface for all available dildo generation options.
+- STL-Export: merge all exportable geometries together and export as one.

 ### Changelog